 Practical information

-Maihaugen is situated within walking distance of the centre of Lillehammer and the railway station.
-Pedestrians can follow signs from the town past the hospital to Maihaugen.
+Maihaugen is within walking distance of Lillehammer town centre and the railway station.
+Pedestrians can follow signposted routes from the town, past the hospital, to Maihaugen.

 Adress: Maihaugvegen 1, 2609 Lillehammer.